 “The city schools will re-open Friday,” Brandon Daily Sun, 31 August 1911, page 1.

 “Public schools opened today,” Brandon Daily Sun, 3 September 1912, page 1.

 Old Central School, Brandon School Division.

-We thank Tom Mitchell for providing additional information used here.
+We thank Dale Dutton and Christy Henry (S. J. McKee Archives) for providing additional information used here.